chrisroos/southeastern-daily-performance/README.md

 ## TODO

 * 2010-04-21 breaks the parser...

 * I currently have an empty file for 2010-11-30.csv.
 Investigate the cause.

 * I'm getting 0s for the parsed overview from 2010-11-30.
 Investigate the cause.

+* I should now be in a position to use origin and destination stations rather than using the affect on service to parse the routes.
+This should remove these warnings: "Warning.
+Unknown, or missing, affect on service: '10:24 Dover Priory - Charing Cross'"

+* Don't generate empty csv files when the data doesn't exist (e.g 1st-5th dec 2010)